eskezje/useplatformtick-research/Research.md

-# Research on the useage of USEPLATFORMTICK
+# Research on the usage of USEPLATFORMTICK

 [Discord server where I do research](https://discord.gg/YdYVSBbZWY)

 ## 1. Initial Discovery and String Analysis

-Only usage of USEPLATFORMTICK in all of the system, done by dumping all strings of system32 use [strings2.exe](https://github.com/glmcdona/strings2) and finding USEPLATFORMTICK, no other code uses `USEPLATFORMTICK` besides ntoskrnl.exe, and ntkrla57.exe
+The only usage of USEPLATFORMTICK in the entire system was found by dumping all strings of system32 using [strings2.exe](https://github.com/glmcdona/strings2) and searching for USEPLATFORMTICK.
+No other code uses `USEPLATFORMTICK` besides ntoskrnl.exe and ntkrla57.exe.

 ```c
 if ( strstr(v3, "USEPLATFORMTICK") )          // if bcdedit /set USEPLATFORMTICK yes